nellymaw/pilates-4-life/README.md

             1. [Balsamiq:](https://balsamiq.com/)
             - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
             2. [Git](https://git-scm.com/)
-            - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+            - Git was used for version control by utilizing the Github Desktop app to commit to Git and Push to GitHub.
             3. [GitHub:](https://github.com/)
             - GitHub is used to store the projects code after being pushed from Git.
             4. [Font Awesome:](https://fontawesome.com/)